 Many common medicines have side effects

 - I also feel inclined to mention antipsychotics such as olanzapine and haloperidol.
 These drugs have severe side effects that virtually prevent the mental functioning of the remaining healthy brain circuits of the fools prescribed by them.
-Their administration to healthy people will destroy the mental health, fortunately after the abandonment.
+Their administration to healthy people will destroy the mental health, fortunately after the withdrawal.
 Fools with completely destroyed mental health are reassuring, but at the expense of somatic side-effects, such as constipation.

 - I have not met personally with anti-acidic drugs, but I know from literature that they are proton pump blockers - they deactivate the entire biological pathway of secretion of hydrochloric acid.
 Their biggest problem is the post-drop reaction - an increase in acidity ( Niklasson2010dsd ).

-Natural buyer's sales match with the customer
+Natural buyer sales match with the customer